-So you’ve heard the beauty and wellness business continues to grow and prosper—and with the favourable economic environment, you’ve decided that there is no time like the present to stake your claim and get into the business yourself.
+So you’ve heard the beauty and wellness business continues to grow and prosper—and with the favorable economic environment, you’ve decided that there is no time like the present to stake your claim and get into the business yourself.
 But the first question always is, where to start?
 We’ll outline some considerations that will help you to define and shape your potential business.

 It's all about the location.

 First things first, where should your new business be located?
 It should be convenient for you, of course, but more importantly, it should be convenient for your potential customers!
-Visibility is helpful, but that doesn’t necessarily mean that you need to be on a ground floor space in a busy shopping district—a second-floor space will be much less expensive and may be just as accessible.
+Visibility is helpful, but that doesn’t necessarily mean that you need to be on a ground floor space in a busy shopping district—a second floor space will be much less expensive and may be just as accessible.
 On the other hand, customers don’t like stairs, so an upper floor space with elevator access would be perfect.
-If you are looking in a suburban location, parking, as well as public transit access, are considerations, both for your customers and your employees.
+If you are looking in a suburban location, parking as well as public transit access are considerations, both for your customers and your employees.

 Interested in learning more about scouting the perfect location for your salon or spa?
 Download our checklist.

 How much space do you need?
 The answer to this is closely tied to the issue of scope (see section below), but you can’t start scouting locations until you have a rough idea of your square footage requirements.
 Then of course, there is the issue of what you can afford, addressed in the budget section (also below).
 Some concepts to consider:

 - The more services and modalities you will offer, the more space you will need—simple is better for starting out.

 - A spa or salon sized between 1500 and 2500 square feet is a good target size for a new business—big enough, but not too big!

 - Depending on your locale, the local Cosmetology Board or Massage Board may have licensing requirements that relate to room sizes and layouts, so be sure to do your homework in that regard.